 What Is Lard?

-Lard is the fat found in pigs that is most commonly found in the belly area and around some of the internal organs.
-Lard can also come from other animals such as ducks, but the term most commonly refers to the fat rendered from pigs.
+Lard is fat from a pig.
+It is most commonly found in the belly and around some internal organs.
+It can also come from other animals such as ducks, but the term most commonly refers to the fat rendered from pigs.

 Lard is a solid fat that is soft and malleable at room temperature.
 The best portion of lard to get is the leaf lard.
 Leaf lard is considered top shelf because it is softer and creamier than lard from other parts of the pig, and has a milder taste.
 It is called leaf lard because it is shaped like a leaf, and is located around the kidney area.